MattMS/my-thoughts/on/making_myself_redundant/README.md

 system and then they should be directed to the solution as quickly as possible.

+I lose focus if I have to read through a bunch of unrelated information when I have a specific question to be answered.

-It is more important to know *why* something was done, rather than what it is doing.
+As for code comments, it is more important to know *why* something was done, rather than what it is doing.

 ### Code review